-Fish oil is not only good for the heart - the omega-3 fatty acids it contains can also help with tiredness.
-According to an Italian study conducted by the University of Siena in 2009, volunteers took one fish oil capsule for 21 days.
-The result: the test subjects not only felt more alert, but also fitter.
+Fish and algae oils are not only good for the heart - the omega-3 fatty acids they contain can also help with tiredness.
+According to an Italian study conducted by the University of Siena in 2009, volunteers took a fish oil capsule for 21 days.
+The result: the test subjects felt not only more alert, but also fitter.
 Incidentally, omega-3 fatty acids are not only found in high-fat types of fish - the natural stimulant is also found in walnuts.

 Iron is one of the most important trace elements in the human body.
 Nothing works without iron.
 The trace element is an important component of the red blood pigment hemoglobin.
 Since it supports the transport of oxygen, it can contribute to better brain function and an optimal energy metabolism.